TN 38 (09-22)

 Question 23

-When reviewing the household bills do not double count the expenses if the overpaid person uses a credit card for paying bills and making purchases.
-If the overpaid person pays expenses by credit card, only list it as a credit card expense instead of a another expense for clothing, phone, gas for a vehicle, or etc.
+When reviewing the monthly household bills do not double count the expenses if the overpaid individual uses a credit card for paying bills and making purchases.
+If the overpaid individual pays expenses by credit card, only list it as a credit card expense instead of a another expense for clothing, phone, gas for a vehicle, or etc.

 10. Section 10 - Income and expenses comparison